 In the normal course of business, the Corporation may enter into various transactions involving variable interest entities (VIEs).
 The Corporation reviews its involvement with VIEs on a periodic basis and upon occurrence of certain triggering events to determine whether the Corporation is deemed to be the primary beneficiary in accordance with Accounting Standards Codification (ASC) 810, Consolidation.

-As of December 31, 2020, the Corporation was not determined to be the primary beneficiary and, therefore, did not consolidate any VIEs.
+As of June 30, 2021, the Corporation was not determined to be the primary beneficiary and, therefore, did not consolidate any VIEs.

 The equity method of accounting is applied to investments when the Corporation does not have a controlling financial interest, but has the ability to significantly influence the operating and financial policies of the investee.
-Generally, this is when the Corporation has an investment greater than 20% but less than 50% in the voting stock or in substance in common stock of a corporation or 3% or more of limited partnership or limited liability corporation interests.
+Generally, this is when the Corporation has an investment greater than 20% but less than 50% in the voting stock or in substance in common stock of a corporation or greater than 3% but less than 50% of limited partnership, limited liability corporation, or similar interests.
 Other factors that are considered in determining whether the Corporation has significant influence include representation on the entity's board of directors and material intercompany transactions.
 The existence of these factors could require the application of the equity method of accounting for a particular investment even though the investment is less than 20% of the voting stock.